jhazelwo/docker-jumper/doc/FAQ.md

 without worrying about building a base image?
     * It feels like a waste of time in this case.
 In real-world scenarios admins will need to control when, if, and how they patch their images.
-Putting a base image on Docker hub will get new users online a bit quicker, but it's only saving them 1 command, and they'll eventually need to build their own base images anyway.
+Putting a base image on Docker hub will get new sysadmins up-and-running a bit quicker, but it's only saving them 1 command, and they'll eventually need to build their own base images anyway.
     * Furthermore OS patches that relate to the Alpine image Jumper is based on get released on their own schedule, and Jumper's updates do not automatically sync up with them.